-The winner of the prize will receive a certificate and plaque.
+The winner of the prize will receive a certificate and a glass award.
 In addition, the winner will be invited to give a talk at ISU and asked to serve on the prize committee for the following competition.

 In cases where there are multiple winners (as in a collaboratively authored or edited book), the invited talk and further committee service may be divided among them.
 In addition to notifying the winner, the committee will also notify the publisher of the winning volume, and the prize winner will be announced through relevant list-serves, blogs, and journals.

 Where merited, the Award Committee may consider naming also a runner-up and a short-list.